VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteTotalsType.md

 # QuoteTotalsType ==~object~==

-The `QuoteTotalsType` is an object used to store and manage various financial or pricing-related totals associated with a quote.
+This type is an object used to store and manage various financial or pricing-related totals associated with a quote.

 ## Fields